mrsadri/Portfolio/DEPLOYMENT.md

 ## Important Notes

 - All paths are relative, so the build works at `https://mrsadri.github.io/Portfolio/`.
+- When served from GitHub Pages the app automatically falls back to hash-based URLs (`/#/route`) to prevent refresh 404s.
+Canonical tags still point to clean paths, but if you need extensionless URLs at runtime you’ll need a host that supports SPA rewrites (e.g. Netlify/Vercel).
 - `404.html` mirrors `index.html` to provide SPA fallback on GitHub Pages.
 - `.nojekyll` prevents GitHub Pages from stripping files that begin with underscores.
 - If you customise the domain later, remember to update `index.html`, `sitemap.xml`, and `robots.txt` with the new canonical URL.